mushfiqweb/hooks_and_context/README.md

 ## There is a blog post on this repository.

-### This repository basically demonstrate how React Hooks and Context API work together.
+### This repository basically demonstrates how React Hooks and Context API work together.
 For the demonstration, I have created a basic UI which can Create, Read, Delete & Delete some data and stores on memory.
-No API service is included.
+We are not saving any data to any data sources.

 ## [CRUD Using React Hooks and Context API](https://www.mushfiqweb.com/crud-using-react-hooks-and-context-api/)